 There are many types of phobias suffered by teens.
 Phobias, or irrational fears, are relatively common disorders.
 About 9 percent of children and teens experience the common types of phobias.
 Most phobias start in childhood or adolescence and continue into adulthood.
 Thus, an estimated 19 million Americans suffer from different types of phobias.

 A phobia is an extreme, irrational fear of or aversion to something.
 Usually, the source of the fear poses little or no actual danger.
-Phobias are classified as anxiety disorders.
+Phobias are classified as generalized anxiety disorders.

 Many children and teens suffer from anxiety and fears.
 However, the difference between a “normal” fear and a phobia is the degree of anxiety involved.
 Children or teenagers with phobias experience extreme dread and terror when exposed to the object of their anxiety.